 The 2018 Operating Budget reflects a 3.54% decrease over FY2017 expenses, despite the onboarding of the Eagle Theater, new gymnasium and mixed-use components of the new E Center.
 This perceived reduction is a reflection of our development position as a city.
-In 2017, we committed significant resources for land acquisition which are not reflected in the proposed 2018 budget.
-However, operational costs do continue to rise.
-Key elements influencing the budget are increased costs for employee health and dental coverages, a 3% compensation adjustment for staff as well as one-time retirement system expenses.
-The budget does maintain our continued investment in our "Go Big or Go Home" moto as well as our ongoing commitment to employee training and customer service.
+In 2017, we committed significant resources for land acquisition which are not reflected at the same level in the proposed 2018 budget.
+The key elements influencing the budget are enhanced service delivery, including median and right-of-way maintenance on the recently completed Highway 20, gas system upgrades, and new recreation facilities and offerings.
+We continue to make investments in our staff through professional development, health and dental coverage, retirement contributions as well as our continued investment in the motto of "Go Big or Go Home," all while ensuring the city remains in a strong and sustainable fiscal condition.